axieinfinity/ronin-documentation/docs/node-operators/setup/cli.md

 ---
-description: Build the CLI and compile a node binary from source.
+description: Build a CLI tool and compile a node binary from source.
 ---

-# Build the Ronin CLI
+# Build a Ronin CLI
-This guide demonstrates how to build the Ronin CLI (command-line tool) and compile the node binary on your own instead of using a packed binary from Docker.
+This guide demonstrates how to build a Ronin CLI (command-line tool) and compile the node binary on your own instead of using a packed binary from Docker.
 With the CLI tool, you can install the Ronin node and configure it as a full node (default), validator node, or archive node.

 ### Prerequisites
 To build the Ronin CLI, you need to install the following dependencies: